-Acrivia, Baptism, Barlaamism, death, Economia, Empirical Dogmatics, illumination, infants, Metropolitan Hierotheos of Nafpaktos, Protopresbyter John S. Romanides, Scholasticism, St. Gregory of Nyssa, Theoria
+Acrivia, Archimandrite Zacharias of Essex, Baptism, Barlaamism, children, death, Economia, Elder Sophrony of Essex, Elder Zacharias, Elder Zacharias of Essex, Empirical Dogmatics, illumination, infants, Metropolitan Hierotheos of Nafpaktos, Noetic Faculty, parents, Protopresbyter John S. Romanides, Scholasticism, St. Gregory of Nyssa, Theoria

 …I think we should look at the subject of the death of infants according to the teaching of St. Gregory of Nyssa.
 This subject as he develops it and as we shall present it in what follows, has a bearing on what has been said in this chapter about death and the separation of the soul from the body.
 On the one hand, it will be a summing up of the basic points in the teaching of the Fathers about the separation of the soul from the body which we have been discussing, and on the other hand, several further interesting aspects which concern us will be brought out.